The 4 Best Entertainment Stocks to Buy and Hold

 I don’t know about you but I’ve never been more excited to do things.
 Should we carve a pumpkin?
 Absolutely we should.
 Go to Six Flags Fright Fest?
 Let’s do it.
 Want to see The Many Saints of Newark?
 I’ve never seen The Sopranos but 100% let’s go.
 And I’m not alone.
 That’s why entertainment stocks make so much sense right now.

-It finally feels like we are starting to turn a corner from March 2020.
+It finally feels like we are starting to turn a corner from the height of the pandemic.
 Vaccines have been rolled out for a while and things are finally returning to normal.
 Of course, this also probably depends on the part of the country that you live in.
 However, in general, it just feels like there’s more positivity and excitement in the air.